Brimonidine: Mechanism of action

 Peripheral α2 agonist activity results in vasoconstriction of blood vessels (as opposed to central α2 agonist activity that decreases sympathetic tone, as can be seen by the medication clonidine).
 This vasoconstriction may explain the acute reduction in aqueous humor flow.
 The increased uveoscleral outflow from prolonged use may be explained by increased prostaglandin release due to α adrenergic stimulation.
 This may lead to relaxed ciliary muscle and increased uveoscleral outflow.

 Society and culture

 Names

 It is sold under the brand names Alphagan, Alphagan-P, Mirvaso, Lumify, Brymont, and others.

-Over the counter

-In July 2018, Bausch and Lomb began to market over the counter (OTC) eye drops, using brimonidine's tartrate formulation in a concentration of 0.025%, as an ophthalmic vasoconstrictor under the brand name Lumify.
-Intended to relieve redness in the sclerae of the eyes for periods of up to eight hours at a time through its vasoconstrictive effects, Lumify was marketed as an alternative to Visine, the brand of tetrahydrozoline hydrochloride solution most commonly used for that purpose.